Rubiel1/ramo/README.md

+This program reads several pdf's located on the folder and finds common prases among all files.
+It also returns all common words.

 The function analyzer has two parameters, the name of the folder and the size -the folder should be located at the same place that the file main, -size is the minimun number of words that a phrase should have.